skills/communicate-using-markdown/.github/steps/4-add-an-image.md

 Our blog post is quite simple right now.
 Let's add some decoration.

-1. Open the `day-1.md` file for editing.
+1. On the `start-blog` branch, open the `day-1.md` file for editing.

-1. Insert an image after the **Morning Planning** heading and before the list.
+1. Insert an image below the **Morning Planning** level 1 heading.

    ```md
    ![Cloudy morning](https://octodex.github.com/images/cloud.jpg)